Seagate/cortx/doc/scaleout/Starting_Services.rst

 Starting Services
 ==================

-Click each service to expand and view the commands that must be run to start services.
+Click each service to expand and view the commands that must be run to start the respective services.

 .. raw:: html